 In 1983, the News of the World ran a front page story which proclaimed:

-UFO Lands in Suffolk, And that's Official
+UFO Lands in Suffolk,

 At Wattisham, they picked up what they called a bogie and lost it near Rendlesham Forest.

 He said the evidence of the UFO being picked up by radar seriously undermined the suggestion by the government at the time that the reported phenomena was due to witnesses seeing the light from Orfordness lighthouse and misinterpreting what they saw.

-Another veteran U.S. serviceman has broken his silence about witnessing Britain's most famous UFO encounter nearly 40 years ago.
+Another veteran U.S. serviceman has broken his silence about witnessing Britain's most famous UFO encounter nearly 50 years ago.

-Back in 2016 Steve Longero, who was a young U.S. Air Force Security Forces officer working at bases RAF Bentwaters and RAF Woodbridge, came forward about witnessing strange lights while on duty.
+Back in 2016 Steve Longero, who was a young U.S.A.F.
+Security Forces officer working at bases RAF Bentwaters & RAF Woodbridge, came forward about witnessing strange lights while on duty.